 This short lesson shows how you can train yourself to paint in perspective.

-If you are confused about perspective then you need to spend some time thinking about the dimension lines, sit for a while and imagine dimension lines on buildings.
+If you are confused about perspective then you need to spend some time thinking about the dimension lines.

 It takes a little practice but you do need to force yourself to think about it.

 That is, think and view how all the house roofs slope away in the same direction.